This is the fourth and final post in our ‘science behind the Raffle-lution’ series. It’s recommended you first read part 1, part 2, and part 3.

 Let’s first examine what a conversational AI should be able to master before it’s ready:

 - Contextual awareness.
-The AI should be able to take what has been said before and other context into account when formulating an answer.
+The AI should be able to take what has been said before and other contexts into account when formulating an answer.

 - Accuracy.
 For raffle.ai’s products, it’s absolutely essential that the answers we provide are accurate.

 - Close to unbiased.
-Some sort of bias is hard to avoid, but it is much easier to avoid unwanted biases if the training data we use is fully maintained by ourselves.
+Some sort of bias is hard to avoid, but it is much easier to avoid unwanted biases if our training data is fully maintained by ourselves.
 This goes against the trend of leveraging large public datasets.

 - Master new domains with little need for adaptation.
 We want to spend as little resources as possible on collecting training data when onboarding a new customer.

 - Handle large knowledge bases.
 The more information our tools can handle, the more useful they are.